The Lower Dauphin Falcon Foundation is approved and on the list!

 Thanks to our donors through the EITC Grants, LDFF has received a total of $14,500 of grant funds this year.
 Special thanks to the following companies for this year’s support: Weis Markets ($1,500), Mid Penn Bank ($3,000), Rutter’s ($5,000) and Giant ($5,000).

-Funds will be used to purchase technology for the classrooms!
+Funds were used to purchase IPads for the Elementary Classrooms.

 Rutter’s presenting the Foundation with the $5,000 EITC Check